 |The W.R.
 Nace family of Lithia, VA|

-Cora Virginia Nace married Thomas Orren Hunt (1877-1965)—my mother always called him Uncle T.O.—and I think they lived in Boones Mill—at least they did in 1908.
+Cora Virginia Nace married Thomas Orren Hunt (1877-1965)—my mother always called him Uncle T.O.—and I think they lived in Boones Mill for a while—at least they did in 1908.
+Later, they moved to Botetourt County, where Cora was again close to her family.
 In the photo below, Cora is right; Blanche is left.
 T.O. is in front.

 |Blanche Ruble, Cora Hunt, T.O.
 Hunt|

 - Claude Nace Hunt 1907-1984 (m.
 Elizabeth Hurt)

 - William O. Hunt 1909-1968 (m.
 Lillian Gertrude Whorley)

 - Pearl Dodd Hunt 1912-1995 (m.
 Boyd Conrad Whorley)

 - Lucas Dennison Hunt 1905-1976 (m.
 Margaret Vaughan)